 Brands can leverage nostalgia by crafting stories that are authentic and have emotional resonance.
 Millennials don’t like hierarchical relationships between the company and themselves.
 They prefer a friendly one, which can be cultivated with an engaged social media and marketing team that speaks to their particular history.

 One successful case of nostalgic marketing was New Balance’s 2015 Youth Graduation Season campaign to promote their 574 Series.
 New Balance positioned the shoes as “a gift only sent while you’re young” and depicted scenes in their ads that would gain traction with Chinese millennials.

 Many people think millennials are relatively alienated from their parents.
 This is only partly correct.
 As only-children who’ve faced tremendous school pressures, then work pressures, Chinese millennials often feel guilty for not spending enough time with their families.

-Marketing a product as a gift for family occasions, or something that can improve and increase time together, is a popular 90s-focused strategy.
+When marketing to Chinese millennials a product as a gift for family occasions, or something that can improve and increase time together, is a popular 90s-focused strategy.
 One of the first companies to try was Pepsi in 2012.
 They directed a 10-minute short film where a family gets together for the Spring Festival.
-Thanks to Pepsi, the get-together wasn't routine and bittersweet as expected but became a massive party.
+Thanks to Pepsi, the get-together wasn’t routine and bittersweet as expected but became a massive party.
 The ad may sound over-the-top, but within 12 days it accumulated 23 million unique views.
 To circumvent extremely high traditional media ad costs around the Spring Festival, and to better target young consumers, Pepsi pushed the microfilm online.

 Another example is Carpenter Tan’s successful “Your Mom’s Hairbrush” campaign.
 The hair comb manufacturer planned massive public sales and giveaways to coincide with Women’s Day and Mother’s Day.